Jubin5/EmotionsClassification/README.md

 # 🎭 Emotion Classification using SVC

-This project is a **machine learning-based emotion classifier** that predicts the emotion expressed in a given sentence.
+This project is a **machine learning-based  streamlit  app deployment  for emotion classifier** that predicts the emotion expressed in a given sentence.
 It uses the **Support Vector Classifier (SVC)** model trained on labeled text data representing different emotional states.

 ---